-Intergovernmental agreements prepared using this statute, are the most common form of agreement and have been used by communities for years, often in the context of sharing public services such as police, fire, or rescue.
+agreements prepared Intergovernmental using this statute, are the most common form of agreement and have been used by communities for years, often in the context of sharing public services such as police, fire, or rescue.
 This type of agreement can also be used to provide for revenue sharing, determine future land use with in a subject area, and to set temporary municipal boundaries.
-However, the statute does not require planning as a component of any agreement and boundary changes have to be accomplished through the normal annexation process.
-Shared service agreements are utilized to allow this type of cooperation.
+However, the statute does not require planning as a component of any agreement and boundary changes have to be accomplished through the normal Shared service annexation process. agreements are utilized to allow this type of cooperation.